-The PALS system is a ladder pattern of nylon strips sewn onto the equipment in order to allow other gear and MOLLE compatible gear to be attached.
+The PALS system is a ladder pattern with rows of heavy-duty nylon strips sewn onto the equipment in order to allow other gear and MOLLE-compatible gear to be attached through the webbing loop.

-Who can use the MOLLE system
+Who can use the MOLLE system?

-The MOLLE gear carrying system is not only suitable for the military and law enforcement agencies.
+The MOLLE gear-carrying system is not only suitable for the military and law enforcement agencies.
 The civilian as well will also find it useful for activities such as camping, hunting, and even for a range bag.

-The MOLLE system is also a superior system for general back packing and hiking as well as for your BOB and other survival gear.
-This is because it is the current state of the art technology developed after decades of military field pack gear use.
+The MOLLE system is also a superior system for general backpacking and hiking as well as for your BOB and other survival gear.
+This is because it is the current state-of-the-art technology developed after decades of military field pack gear use.

-Why use the MOLLE system
+Why Use the MOLLE System

 By utilizing the MOLLE systems PALS ladder system for attaching gear, the weight can be more evenly distributed around the carrier’s body (see pic below).
 This enables you to carry more gear with greater ease.

-Not only does the back pack utilize the PALS ladder system to attach gear, but there are chest rigs, vests, and belts as well that all utilize this same modular component style system of attaching and carrying gear.
+Not only does the backpack utilize the PALS ladder system to attach gear, but there are chest rigs, vests, and belts as well that all utilize this same modular component style system of attaching and carrying gear.

-The Army replaced the old ALICE system that had been in use in some form since the mid 1950’s with the MOLLE I system.
+The Army replaced the old ALICE system that had been in use in some form since the mid-1950s with the MOLLE I system.
 The MOLLE I system was fairly quickly replaced by the MOLLE II system which is exclusive for the army’s ACU (Army Combat Uniform).

-Some other branches of the military still utilize the older ALICE system but are starting to phase them out in favor of the MOLLE system.
-This change only helps to verify the MOLLE and PALS systems superiority over other gear carrying systems.
+Some other branches of the military still utilize the older ALICE system, but are starting to phase them out in favor of the MOLLE system.
+This change only helps to verify the MOLLE and PALS system’s superiority over other gear-carrying systems.